ECSHackWeek/impedance.py/joss-paper/paper.md

 `impedance.py` is a community-driven Python package for making the analysis of electrochemical impedance spectroscopy (EIS) data easier and more reproducible. `impedance.py` currently provides several useful features commonly used in the typical impedance analysis workflow:

-- _data ingestion_: functions for importing data from a wide variety of instruments and file types
+- _data ingestion_: functions for importing data from a variety of instruments and file types
 - _data validation_: easy-to-use methods for checking measurement validity
-- _model fitting_: a simple and powerful interface for quickly fitting models to quickly analyze data
+- _model fitting_: a simple and powerful interface for quickly fitting models to analyze data
 - _model selection_: parameter error estimates and model confidence bounds
 - _visualization_: interactive and publication-ready Nyquist and Bode plots